 Banned Books: How do you feel about the censorship of the freedom to read?
 Do you think the education system needs to be more strict on what children are exposed to in books?

-I think most book bloggers, me included will band together and agree that book censorship is wrong.
+I think most book bloggers, myself included will band together and agree that book censorship is wrong.

 Adults should be able to read whatever they choose and no government or committee should deem otherwise.
-For instance say your a person that likes to read "how to" manuals about molesting kids, well then your a sick pervert and if your doing that to kids you should go to jail were another sick pervert is reading a manual on how to molest new inmates.
+For instance say you're a person that likes to read "how to" manuals about molesting kids, well then you're a sick pervert and if you're doing that to kids you should go to jail were another sick pervert is reading a manual on how to molest new inmates.

 There is a huge gray area when dealing with children- I am first and most importantly a parent and I believe some books can do more harm than good.
-I do not want a teacher or an educator to expose my child to something that she's not ready for -OR-before Ive had a chance to discuss it with her first, that's taking away my rights as a parent to deem whats fit for my child.
-Thankfully I live in a district were most of the parents are involved with what gets shown, discussed, what have you, thats why we choose this particular school district.
+I do not want a teacher or an educator to expose my child to something that she's not ready for -OR- before I've had a chance to discuss it with her first, and here is a huge reason why I read YA and the reading lists that the teachers provide.
+Thankfully I live in a district where many of the parents are involved and the librarian and teachers give out lists of recommended and available classroom reading, hence, why we choose this particular school district.

-In all honesty- really ask yourself this question- are there any books out there right now that we cant go to Amazon and buy?
-Banning does not equal illegal, Ive only heard of a few book banning's in public schools and banning in schools is a community, parental and school district decision, its not an act against freedom, if a book has been pulled off a public school library shelf and you want your kid to read it....go buy it.....This could go on and on, get ugly and cause fights, so I tend to stay out of the book banning drama, but my stance is when it comes down to it- its a parents job to decide what their kids are reading.
+In all honesty- really ask this question- are there any books out there right that we can't go to Amazon and buy?
+Banning does not equal illegal, I've only heard of a few book banning's in public schools and banning in schools is a community, parental and school district decision, its not an act against freedom, if a book has been pulled off a public school library shelf and you want your kid to read it....go buy it.....This could go on and on, get ugly and cause fights, so I tend to stay out of the book banning drama, but my stance is when it comes down to it- its a parents job to decide what their kids are reading.
+Its also a parents job to keep up with whats being taught at school, what books your kids are picking out and what your child is exposed to.
+Not even the best parent can police a kid 24/7 with the culture we live in, but we can at least be involved and prepared for whats coming.

 The Saturday Spotlight- Win Released